gcruzgar/odflows/README.md

 |Bedrooms 4 or more     | 56.76 | 50.19   |
 |Rural                  | 56.64 | 44.30   |
 |Urban                  | 49.75 | 42.21   |

+The most interesting differences are that detached property sales have a much greater mobility than other types, over 10km difference.
+More expensive sales also have a greater mobility thatn cheaper ones (around 15km difference) and rural areas move more on average than urban ones.

+It is sueful to look at the rural urban classification of wards stated by the ONS (see figure 7).
+This gives insight into some of the patterns seen in previous figures because cities behave differently to rural areas.

 ![rural-urban_split](img/rural_urban_split.png)
 **Figure 7.** ONS rural urban classification by ward - 2011 census.